 ‘You’re late,’ Mum says, heading out on her morning walk.
 ‘I could hear them whinnying from inside the house.’

 ‘I forgot them!
 I’m such a bad mother.’

 Mum stops and stares at me.
 ‘You’ve a lot on your mind.
-Moving house is one of the most stressful things you can do, second only to divorce.’
+Moving house is one of the most stressful things you can do, almost as bad as divorce.’

 ‘That’s coming next,’ I say.
 ‘Once I’ve recovered from this ordeal.’